m-lamonaca/programming-notes/DotNet/C#/C#.md

 [out]: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier

 The `out`, `in`, `ref` keywords cause arguments to be _passed by reference_.
 It makes the _formal parameter_ an alias for the argument, which must be a variable.
 In other words, any operation on the parameter is made _on the argument_.
-This behaviour is the same for classses and structs.
+This behaviour is the same for classes and structs.

 An argument that is passed to a `ref` or `in` parameter **must be initialized** before it is passed.
 However `in` arguments _cannot be modified_ by the called method.
 Variables passed as `out` arguments do not have to be initialized before being passed in a method call.
 However, the called method is **required to assign a value** before the method returns.